rehierl/node-tree-outliner/3-basic-design/3-6-0-section-hierarchy.md

                n6 n7 n8 n9
 ```

-If `n5` is turned into an inactive container node that holds all nodes which
+If `n5` is replaced by an inactive container node that holds all nodes which
 are subsequent to it (i.e. `n5` is no longer a sectioning node), then that
 node will still be associated with `s4`.
 Consequently, and due to implicit
 associations, all nodes descendant to `n5` (i.e. `n6-9`) are automatically